 Other Signs And Symptoms Of Oxycodone Abuse

-In addition to these five common warning signs of oxycodone abuse, a number of side effects may occur as well which may signal abuse.
+In addition to these five common warning signs of oxycodone abuse, several side effects may occur as well, which may signal abuse.

 Some of the other signs and symptoms of oxycodone abuse include: